 Dermal fillers are a cosmetic injectable designed to fill lines and add volume to the skin.
 Due to Australian advertising guidelines, we cannot specify brand names or mention the ingredients of your chosen dermal filler.
-What we can tell you is that dermal fillers work by imitating a sugar molecule that occurs naturally in the body.
-This gel-like substance is designed to bind water and acts as a lubricant and shock absorber in moveable parts of the body.
-In addition, this molecule also works to transport nutrients and regulate the skin’s water balance.
-When injected into the skin, this substance can instantly improve the appearance of lines, add and restore lost volume and alter facial proportions.
+What we can tell you is that dermal fillers are designed to work by imitating a sugar molecule that occurs naturally in the body.
+This gel-like substance is designed to bind water and act as a lubricant.
+When injected into the skin, this substance can usually improve the appearance of lines, add and restore lost volume and alter facial proportions.

-- No downtime required: Dermal filler treatments can be completed in as little as 15 minutes, after which you can immediately return to your usual activities.
+- No downtime: Dermal filler treatments can be completed in as little as 15 minutes, after which you can return to your usual activities.

-- Temporary results: If you’re new to the world of cosmetic injections, rest assured that dermal filler results don’t last forever, so if you are unhappy with your results, they will fade in time.
+- Temporary results: If you’re new to the world of cosmetic injections, rest assured that dermal filler results don’t last forever, they will fade in time.

-- Natural-looking enhancement: Dermal fillers are incredibly versatile and can be strategically used to create subtle facial enhancements.
+- Natural-looking enhancement: Dermal fillers can be can be placed with the aim of creating subtle facial enhancements.

 What to expect

 As dermal filler is a prescribed medication, only a qualified medical practitioner can administer your injections.
 As such, you will require a consultation before any cosmetic injectable treatment.
-Your consultation at Inigo Cosmetic Brisbane is your opportunity to discuss your aesthetic concerns, and your cosmetic physician will assess your natural facial expressions and movements to determine which cosmetic injections are right for you.
+Your consultation at Inigo Cosmetic Brisbane is your opportunity to discuss your aesthetic concerns and your registered nurse or doctor will assess your natural facial expressions and movements, to help to determine which cosmetic injections are the most suitable for you.

-Before injecting your dermal filler, your physician may apply a topical anaesthetic to your treatment areas to ensure your comfort during the process.
+Before injecting your dermal filler, your registered nurse or doctor may apply a topical anaesthetic to your treatment areas, to ensure as much comfort as possible during the process.
 They will then inject the dermal filler beneath the skin using a very fine needle or, in some instances, a cannula.
-You may feel a slight pinch or stinging sensation as the product is injected; however, the process is relatively painless.
-You can expect the procedure to take around 30 to 45 minutes to complete, after which you are free to resume your regular activities.
+You may feel a slight pinch or stinging sensation as the product is injected.
+You can expect the procedure to take around 30 to 60 minutes to complete.

 Your dermal filler results